 Faculty with a quarter-to-quarter appointment who are paid at least 50 percent FTE or more are eligible for PEBB insurance on the first day of the month following the start of the second academic quarter.

 Faculty with a one quarter appointment who are paid at least 50 percent FTE or more, and who at any time during the last 12 months were eligible under faculty rules at the UW or another Washington state higher education institution, are eligible for PEBB benefits on the first day of the month in which the academic quarter begins.
 Under PEBB rules, you are required to notify the UW of the prior period of employment in a timely way in order to establish your eligibility.
 Failure to notify UW may result in loss of eligibility.

 Faculty who had an appointment of one or more quarters during each of the preceding two academic years (beginning with summer quarter) and who were paid on average 50 percent or more, are eligible for PEBB benefits on the first day of the month following the start of the academic quarter.
 You are required to notify UW in a timely way of your prior employment at UW or other Washington state higher education institutions in order to establish your eligibility.
 Failure to notify UW may result in loss of eligibility.

 Spouse and partner

 If you’re enrolled in PEBB insurance, you can enroll your spouse or partner in the same plan.
-This includes your lawful spouse or your registered domestic partner.
+This includes your lawful spouse or your state-registered domestic partner.
 The Integrated Service Center provides guidance on valid dependent verification documentation that must be submitted with enrollment.